“It’s All Immaterial”—A Short Story

 Someone’s pounding their fist on his window.
 Darren refuses to open his eyes as his formerly slowing heart rate spikes again.

 With a deep breath, he rolls down the window and looks up at the man, the motorcyclist.
 His face is red and covered in the lines.
-Darren can’t tell if he’s just really old, rough or angry and scared and, everything, all at the same time.
+Darren can’t tell if he’s just really old, rough or angry and scared, or everything, all at the same time.

 “I’m sorry,” Darren says.
 “I just found out I’m dying from an inoperable brain tumor and I have three months to live.
 I’m sorry, I never should’ve tried to drive myself home.
 Here.”
 He pulls the keys from his pocket and offers them to the man.